Comittees

 This team plans classes and workshops at Beacon Food Forest, as well as other education initiatives such as signs on site.
 Volunteers either teach classes themselves or hire educators.

-• Contact us to be added to the email list or get the Zoom link for meetings.
+Contact us to be added to the email list to stay updated.

 Community Development